lackdejurane/DPE.github.io/index.md

 ---
-title: DPE Development Page
+Title: DPE Development Page
-description: The Storyline and Plot points(Lore) of the game ms.date: 05/19/2021
+Description: The Storyline and Plot points(Lore) of the game
-localization_priority: Priority
+Date: 05/19/2021
 ---

 ## Welcome to the Dark Platinum Development Page!